Preparing Your Students for the ACT (2022-2023 Edition)

 In addition to downloadable lesson plans, there are also film kits, student tasks, primary texts, and printable posters available.
 Using this resource, you’re able to mix and match resources until you’ve created a curriculum that works for you.

-They provide a wealth of resources for participating in a BLM week of action at your school as well as a treasure trove of teaching materials for all grade levels.
-The 2020 curriculum resource guide, which is especially relevant right now, links directly to a Google drive full of public, free downloadable lessons on challenging racism and oppression.
+They provide a treasure trove of teaching materials for all grade levels.
+Their curriculum resource guide, developed by a community of educators, links directly to a Google drive full of public, free downloadable lessons on challenging racism and oppression.

 Black Lives Matter at School also collaborates with D.C.
 Area Educators for Social Justice, which has its own very impressive set of educator resources broken down by grade level.